13 Things You Shouldn’t Do at Reopened Restaurants

 Use the restaurant pen

 Remember the days of signing the receipt with the pen the waiter brought for you, and then lending that pen to a friend who didn’t bring their own?
 We do, too.
 However, looking back, sharing pens with friends, your waiter, and who knows how many other patrons may not have been the most hygienic idea.
-Here are a few other dos and don’ts for avoiding germs at restaurants.

 Use of door handles